Vancelott/CleverChatter/README.md

 CleverChatter is currently operating with limited functionality due to the unavailability of free AI models capable of generating both code and coding-related questions and being conversational at the same time.
 Once possible, the model will be switched out to one which meets the aforementioned requirements.

+## Live Preview

+You can check out the live demo of Cleverchatter at: https://cleverchatter.vercel.app/

 ## Features

 - **Code Analysis for Interviews**: CleverChatter analyzes your GitHub repository's code and generates relevant technical questions to help you prepare for interviews.